 A new sculpture appeared beside Aelius, armed with a quiver and a bow. <His sister, Vita.>

-The scene changed, half the bowl filling with trees and the other remaining empty except for a handful of sculptures dressed in clothes that resembled the Imperial Military's uniforms. <Euripides had been making raids towards your people for years at that point, murdering those of them brave or foolish enough to live close to our borders.> The sculptures in uniforms moved closer to the treeline. <Your people would not suffer in silence for long.
+The scene changed, half the bowl filling with trees.
+The other half remained empty except for a handful of sculptures dressed in clothes that resembled the Imperial Military's uniforms. <Euripides had been making raids towards your people for years at that point, murdering those brave or foolish enough to live close to our borders.> The sculptures in uniforms moved closer to the treeline. <Your people would not suffer in silence for long.
 The retaliation attack crashed like a giant wave against our borders.
 Euripides rallied his warriors and fought them back, protecting the city.
 Some of us were still cornered, far away from aid and weakened after long days of work, healing our wounded guards.>

 <This part of the story was not something I shared in, of course, but I've heard it told from the mouth of Aelius himself.
 Vita might also have added a word or two.> The sculptures with swords tightened their circle and a knife flew from one of their hands, striking Aelius in the shoulder, making him stumble.
 Vita steadied him while letting arrows fly, cutting down all soldiers who dared come in range of her bow.
 Nudging Aelius with one foot she encouraged him to walk in a circle, still back to back with her, as she shot more arrows.